Calendar

 Hyangiram Fire

 In addition to the collapse of the mosque in Meknes, Morocco, there was a disaster at another house of worship with which I’m familiar.
 Luckily, there were no injuries in this particular misfortune, an unfortunate fire at Hyangiram in Yeosu.
 I’ve posted before about Hyangiram Temple.
 It’s one of the locations where I went on a university-associated field trip last November.
 Though the fire occurred back in December, I didn’t find out about it until recently, when one of my students made mention of the fact.
 I was skeptical, but I asked around, and sure enough, several of the structures, including the main temple, burned to the ground.
-You can read about it at this link.
 Here’s a photo of the inside of the main temple I took last March.

 Hyangiram_Buddha1